Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 Tradouw Pass, Barrydale, the Little Karoo, and the Seven Passes Road

-In this blog post, we’ll describe our road trip from Swellendam do Knysna, through the spectacular Tradouw Pass into the town of Barrydale, then crossing the Little Karoo and back towards the Garden Route and the Seven Passes Road.
+In this blog post, we’ll describe our road trip from Swellendam to Knysna, through the spectacular Tradouw Pass into the town of Barrydale, then crossing the Little Karoo and back towards the Garden Route and the Seven Passes Road.

-Our journey to South Africa started in Cape Town, here are the other articles we wrote:
+Our journey to South Africa started in Cape Town.
+Here are the other articles we wrote:

 1. Cape Town, what to see in the most beautiful African city